Namdoooo/raxtax_extension/benchmarks_hits/reference_memory_benchmark_new/README.md

-# Benchmark: Reference Count vs Runtime
+# Benchmark: Reference Count vs Memory

 ## Purpose
 This benchmark evaluates how the peak memory usage of the extended raxtax workflow scales with an increasing number of reference sequences.
-The objective is to assess the impact of query count on memory usage.
+The objective is to assess the impact of reference count on memory usage.

 ## Benchmark Design
 The benchmark is organized into multiple independent iterations.